Southern Yakutia (Sakha)

 growled in his raucous voice.

-that he wished he could cry.
+much that he wished he could cry.

 “This is madness, Comrade Nikolai!
-The skinheads speak with
+The skinheads speak with a

-the Moscow accent.
+Moscow accent.
 What is Boris Yeltsin doing to the people of Central Russia?

 Turning them against their own people just because they are slightly different